FeliksNovoselskyi/QuizizzBOT/readme.md

 // It returns a promise that resolves to the result of parsing the response body as a string
 ```

-It is used for what its counterpart - asynchronous question creation, is also used for
+It is used for what its counterpart - *asynchronous* question creation, is also used for
-Check out the comments, and if you have ideas on how to improve this part of the project, I'd love to see your suggestions in the form of a Pull Request!
+Check out the comments, and if you have ideas on how to improve this part of the project, I'd love to see your suggestions in the form of a **Pull Request**!

 ##### File `deleteQuestFetch.js`:
 ```javascript